MonwarezInc/Simple3DEngine/README.md

 GraphicEngine
 =============

+GraphicEngine turned to OpenGL 3.2 (core profile) and 330 for shader

 This is a graphics engine for a future project,
 I will probably reuse a part of my personal project.<br/>